MicrosoftDocs/learn/learn-pr/student-evangelism/altair-azure-sphere-deploy-emulator/includes/03-exercise-deploy.md

 2. Select **Open folder**.

-3. Open the **azure-sphere-altair** folder you cloned or downloaded.
+3. Open the **Altair8800Emulator** folder you cloned to your computer.

 4. Open the **AltairHL_emulator** folder.